When Chokepoints Break

 Five narrow passages

 All those routes funnel through a handful of straits.
-In network science, these nodes have high betweenness centrality: they matter not because of their size, but because of how many paths depend on them.
+In network science, these are nodes with high betweenness centrality — a measure of how often a node sits on the shortest path between two others.
+They matter not because of their size, but because so many routes depend on them.

 February 28, 2026